ohler55/wabur/tutorial/lesson-3/README.md

 ## Change the View

 The view subclass need only change the `html` method.
-Copy the `html` method from `WAB::UI::View` and remove the line that adds the delete button'
+Copy the `html` method from `WAB::UI::View` and remove the line that adds the delete button'.
+The implementation of the `html` method builds an HTML string by appending one line at a time.
+There is no reason another approach could not be taken such as specifying the complete HTML string as just a string.
+If you are from a Rails background your first inclination might be to use ERB in some way.
+[Why Not ERB](erb.md) explains why using ERB is not a viable approach.

+`lib/entry_view.rb`

 ```ruby
 require 'wab/ui'